15 Days

 Day 10 | Wednesday, October 1: Konya - Pisidian Antioch - Pamukkale

-After breakfast we drive to Pisidian Antioch.
-The history of Pisidian Antioch goes back to sometime between 310-280 BC.
+After breakfast we drive to Pisidian Antioch .The history of Pisidian Antioch goes back to sometime between 310-280 BC.
 The first Biblical reference to this city is Paul’s mention of it in Acts 13:14-16 as the synagogue from which he preached his first recorded sermon during his first missionary journey.
-We continued to Pamukkale, the white Cotton Castle formed by lime cascades.
-Enjoy a leisurely bath in the warm mineral waters of your hotel’s thermal pools before dinner and have a restful night’s sleep.
+We continue to Pamukkale, the white Cotton Castle formed by lime cascades.
+Enjoy a leisurely bath in the warm mineral waters of your hotel’s thermal pools before dinner and a restful night sleep.

-Day 11 | Thursday, October 2: Pamukkale – Hierapoli – Laodicea – Collosae – Pamukkale
+Day 11 | Thursday, October 2: Pamukkale – Hierapolis – Laodicea – Colossae – Pamukkale

 Today we will enjoy a full day excursion and visit the ancient City of Hierapolis meaning “Sacred City,” Philip the Evangelist’s home.
 Tour the extensive necropolis, churches and baths.
 We continue with a scenic drive to Laodicea located in the Lycus River Valley of western Asia Minor, a primary trade route between the cultures of the West and East.
 “The “lukewarm” church with a faith that’s neither hot nor cold” (Rev. 3:14-22).
 Continue to nearby Colossae, which is well-known throughout Christian circles as the receiver of Paul’s letter to the Colossians.
-Today, the town has fallen into obscurity, and nothing remains.
+Today, the town has fallen into obscurity and nothing remains.
 Return to Pamukkale for dinner and overnight.

-Day 13 | Saturday, October 4: Izmir - Philadelphia - Sardis - Thyatira - Izmir
+Day 12 | Friday, October 3: Izmir – Philadelphia – Sardis – Thyatira – Izmir

 Our day starts with visit the site of Philadelphia also one of the Seven Churches of Revelation (Rev. 3: 7-13).
 Christ told those who overcame that He would write upon them “the name of my God, and the name of the city of my God, which is New Jerusalem.”
-(Rev.3:12).
+(Rev.3: 12).
 Continue onto Then Sardis, another of the Seven Churches of Revelation.
 Jesus told Sardis, “I know thy works, that thou hast a name, that thou livest, and art dead”(Rev. 3: 1-6).
 Sardis, located on the banks of the Pactolus River in western Asia Minor.
 “The church of Sardis is described as dead, and it must wake up.
 We continue on to Thyatira, known for its textiles and dyeing trade.
 It is now known as the Turkish city of Akhisar.
 It is “praised for its increasing faith and service” (Rev. 2:18-29) Return to Izmir for dinner and overnight.

 Day 14 | Sunday, October 5: Izmir - Smyrna - Pergamum - Izmir

 We wake up in the modern Turkish city of Izmir.
 In ancient times “Smyrna”, as it was called, was in a powerful trading position on the Aegean Sea known for its harbors, commerce, and marketplaces.
 Visit the archeological remains of the Agora.
 The Agora in Izmir is an ancient Roman marketplace located in the heart of the city.
 It was originally built in the 4th century BCE and later expanded by the Romans.
 The site features impressive ruins, including colonnaded streets, a large courtyard, and the remains of various public buildings.
 The Agora served as a central hub for commerce, politics, and social activities in ancient times.
 Today, it stands as a significant historical site and a popular attraction for visitors interested in exploring Izmir’s rich history and ancient architecture.
 Continue to Pergamum, located on the plains and foothills along the Caicus River in Western Turkey.
 The city, is “praised for its martyrdom and perseverance but those who hold false teachings are criticized” (Rev. 2:12-17).
 Here you will see the Acropolis famous for Greek & Roman Temples as well as the unique Greek theatre built into the steep hillside.
-Also visit the Asclepion, the ancient medical center for the Greeks.
+Also visit the Asklepion, the ancient medical center for the Greeks.
 Return to Izmir for dinner and overnight.

 Day 15 | Monday, October 6: Izmir - USA